jundalisay/sp/content/en/superphysics/principles/chapter-05c.md

 This can be avoided by critical thinking and critical feeling which “catches” the thoughts and feelings, to be explained in Chapter 8.

-## Beliefs
+## Belief, Opinion, Concept, Gnómé, Indoctrination, Dogma

 Compound ideas can be connected to other compound ones that impart a similar vibration or feeling in order to reinforce each other.
+This is caled a concept or conception.

+A concept turns to a belief when the ego attaches itself to it.

-These are called beliefs which can be:
+A belief and concept can be:
 - positive, such as the belief in a Savior, in better days ahead, etc. or
 - negative, such as the belief that Friday the 13 th is bad luck, that an Apocalypse will happen, etc